 Increased consumer demand for more memory storage has led to recent advances in the semiconductor industry and semiconductor manufacturers are now investing heavily in the next generation 450mm wafers.

 Pilot lines are being built worldwide and key to their success is the ability to produce chips in an efficient and economical way.
-Ceramic semiconductor wafer handlers from Morgan Technical Ceramics will be a critical component, enabling manufacturers to improve productivity and yield.
+Ceramic semiconductor wafer handlers from Morgan Advanced Materials will be a critical component, enabling manufacturers to improve productivity and yield.

 This is because ceramic features excellent mechanical and chemical properties capable of withstanding the harsh and corrosive environments found in the etching process.
 It has exceptional structural strength and stiffness compared to alternative materials such as aluminium.
 As a result, larger, thinner wafer handlers can be made, which allows wafers to be stacked closer together for greater productivity.
 For example, the company's 99.5% alumina is a strong material that will support the heavier, larger diameter wafers and is only one millimetre at its thinnest part.